m0rgwat/qtl_code/README.md

 # qtl_code
 Under construction.
-Repository for pices of code of CEDAR2 project
+Repository for pieces of code of CEDAR2 project